stefastra/xalarwse/README.md

 # xalarwse
-An instant messenger based around a single group.
 Made just for fun.
-You need WatsonTcp from NuGet to modify the code, but it is included in the executable's folder.
+You need the WatsonTcp package from NuGet to modify the code, but it is included in the executable's folder.
 To be used to escape from total Facebook hegemony.

 ## Client